Why Is Physical Health Important In Recovery?

 Eating well, drinking enough water, and exercising regularly are essential to maintaining physical and mental health, and they can also directly benefit people who are in recovery from substance use disorders.

-To help combat this, more recovery programs are incorporating overall wellness services into their treatment plans, which include holistic options like meditation or physical activities like yoga.
+To help combat this, more recovery programs are incorporating overall wellness services into their treatment plans, including mindfulness practices like meditation, physical activities like yoga and strength training, and nutritional support.

-The benefits of exercise are proven for people with mental health disorders, including drug and alcohol addiction.
+The benefits of exercise are well-documented for people with mental health disorders, including alcohol and substance use disorders.

 Can Physical Health Impact Addiction Treatment?